MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ## Platform Response

 The following table is a breakdown of system actions by peripheral.
 Actions described below can be suppressed using the SDK.
-See [Suppressing Default Device Actions](#suppressing-default-device-actions)
+See [Suppressing Default System Mitigations](#suppressing-default-system-mitigations)

 | **Peripheral**    |  **MinimumUserImpact**  |   **MediumUserImpact** |    **MaximumUserImpact** |**Last Resort**  |
 |-------------------|-------------------------|------------------------|--------------------------|---------------- |